irisss7777/DiMessageBus/README.md

 ## ✨ Features

-- **Automatic Caching** - Publishers and subscribers are cached by type for optimal performance
+- **Automatic Caching** – Publishers and subscribers are cached by type for optimal performance
-- **Zenject Integration** - Seamlessly works with Zenject's dependency injection
+- **Zenject Integration** – Seamlessly works with Zenject’s dependency injection
-- **Lifecycle Management** - Subscriptions automatically disposed with Zenject's `IMessageDisposable`
+- **Lifecycle Management** – Subscriptions automatically disposed with Zenject’s IMessageDisposable
-- **Thread-Safe** - Uses `ConcurrentDictionary` for safe access from multiple threads
+- **Thread-Safe** – Uses ConcurrentDictionary for safe access from multiple threads
-- **Lightweight** - Minimal overhead on top of MessagePipe
+- **Lightweight** – Minimal overhead on top of MessagePipe
-- **Easy to Use** - Simple API that reduces boilerplate code
+- **Easy to Use** – Simple API that reduces boilerplate code
+- **Async Signals** – Publish a signal and wait for its asynchronous completion using UniTask

 ## 📦 Installation